By: Kendall Jones on August 16th, 2021

 For example, items like RFIs and change orders should always be done through some form of written communication to establish a paper trail.
 When meeting with stakeholders and members of the project team it’s a good idea to take notes, and follow up with an email to ensure everyone is on the same page.

 The flow of communication affects the flow of a construction project.
 Problems and delays can occur when people stop communicating or responding to inquiries.
 When everyone is communicating effectively and efficiently, it leads to better collaboration and projects tend to run smoother.

 Tackle One Problem at a Time

 Instead, prioritize issues and problems in a way that makes sense and works for you.
 For some, it might be easier to tackle the smaller issues first and then focus on the larger problems.
-Others may decide to take on the issues that will have the biggest impact on the project whether that be financial, lost productivity or something else.
-Spend time working with your project team to develop a game plan for to address the issue and avoid unnecessary downtime or delays.
+Others may decide to take on the issues that will have the biggest impact on the project whether that be financial, lost productivity, or something else.
+Spend time working with your project team to develop a game plan to address the issue and avoid unnecessary downtime or delays.
 If you’re constantly running around trying to put out fires you won’t be able to properly manage your project.